Skip to content

 Purpose State the trust assumptions for pulse publication clearly and without ambiguity

-The protocol depends on an external pulse source and an authorized signer that proves the pulse submitted on-chain is the pulse the protocol intended to accept.
+The protocol depends on an external pulse source (NIST Beacon Chain 2) and an authorized oracle set that proves on-chain that the pulse submitted on-chain matches the pulse the protocol intended to accept.
 This document is deliberately conservative about what the on-chain verification actually proves.

 1. Current model